senseexcel/senseexcel/README.md

 30-day Sense Excel trial licenses are available for existing Qlik Sense customers.
 Please contact an authorized reseller or your appropriate sales contact listed at the end of this document.

-EXCEPTIONS: Qlik Sense Desktop and all installations utilizing a valid Qlik Sense Trial, Internal or Partner keys DO NOT require a seperate Sense Excel license key.
+EXCEPTIONS: Qlik Sense Desktop and all installations utilizing a valid Qlik Sense Trial, Internal or Partner keys DO NOT require a separate Sense Excel license key.